cgruver/opendatahub-disconnected-install/README.md

 1. Pull the images needed for the install:

+    Replace the value for LOCAL_REGISTRY with the URL for your registry.

     ```bash
+    LOCAL_REGISTRY=nexus.your.domain.org:5000
     for i in $(cat odh-images)
     do
         IMAGE_TAG=${LOCAL_REGISTRY}/$(echo $i | cut -d"/" -f2-)